rust-lang/book/second-edition/src/ch09-01-unrecoverable-errors-with-panic.md

 That’s a lot of output!
 The exact output you see might be different depending on your operating system and Rust version.
 In order to get backtraces with this information, debug symbols must be enabled.
-Debug symbols are enabled by default when using cargo build or cargo run without the --release flag, as we have here.
+Debug symbols are enabled by default when using `cargo build` or `cargo run` without the `--release` flag, as we have here.

-In the output in Listing 9-2, line 11 of the backtrace points to the line in our project that’s causing the problem: *src/main.rs* in line 4.
-If we don’t want our program to panic, the location pointed to by the first line mentioning a file we wrote is where we should start investigating to figure out how we got to this location with values that caused the panic.
-In Listing 9-1 where we deliberately wrote code that would panic in order to demonstrate how to use backtraces, the way to fix the panic is to not request an element at index 99 from a vector that only contains three items.
-When your code panics in the future, you’ll need to figure out what action the code is taking with what values that causes the panic and what the code should do instead.
+In the output in Listing 9-2, line 11 of the backtrace points to the line in our project that’s causing the problem: line 4 of *src/main.rs*.
+If we don’t want our program to panic, the location pointed to by the first line mentioning a file we wrote is where we should start investigating.
+In Listing 9-1, where we deliberately wrote code that would panic in order to demonstrate how to use backtraces, the way to fix the panic is to not request an element at index 99 from a vector that only contains 3 items.
+When your code panics in the future, you’ll need to figure out what action the code is taking with what values to cause the panic and what the code should do instead.

-We’ll come back to `panic!` and when we should and should not use `panic!` to handle error conditions later in the chapter.
+We’ll come back to `panic!` and when we should and should not use `panic!` to handle error conditions in the “To `panic!` or Not to `panic!`” section later in this chapter.
 Next, we’ll look at how to recover from an error using `Result`.